 So what’s the issue with “lack of belief”?

 It’s not big issue, I have said I lack belief myself but I actually find that too weak, at least once you consider the implications and what you actually do/don’t believe.
 You can probably search for me on twitter and find me saying I lack belief, as I have only recently decided that “lack” is too ambiguous.
 Where I was using it to say I don’t have any or am without belief, it can and does mean not having enough belief.
+The short of it is “lacking belief” doesn’t really tell you what someone DOES believe.

 I don’t believe in any of the current god claims.
 I have examined texts, looked for evidence, read apologetics etc and found that I just don’t believe any of it.